Tatkal or Current Availability: Which Confirms Faster?

 Use Tatkal when you know you must travel tomorrow and want a fresh quota that opens at a fixed time.
 Use Current Availability when charting is close or already done and you want to check whether unsold seats have returned to the booking pool.

 Neither option guarantees a confirmed ticket.
-The practical approach is:
+Here is a practical workflow that actually works:

 Both Tatkal and Current Availability appear when regular booking is no longer giving a simple confirmed seat.
 That makes them feel interchangeable, but they are not the same thing.